EconomicsObservatory/courses/README.md

 - Further examples, increasing in complexity:
 	- [🗻 more_example_charts](4/more_example_charts/)

+✅ **Checkpoint:** By the end of this session, you will have explored a range of interactive and multi-dimension charts, and added at least one of them to your website.
+This is a change to explore and edit, helping your page to come alive.

 ## Session 5:	Scrapers – fetching data programmatically

 Sometimes there is no API is available and there is no obvious source of data in a clean format.
 Here we turn to scraping.
 Participants will embed a chart that uses a scaped data source.
 This brings together all our tools: `Python` and `JavaScript`, then `HTML` and `CSS`.
 The day finishes with tidying up participants’ websites, meaning everyone goes home with a page they can be proud of and a host of new skills.